WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Amol-Prabhu/meetings-with-kirstie.md

 * Take notes on the AutSPACEs community meetup
 * Help EK collecting review comments and possibly listing the contributors
 * Check back on the DECOVID repo to see if I can make any updates
+* If I have time then start writing a piece for the Turing Way about ethical considerations when using qualitative data, tie this in with the paper

 #### Where do you need help from Kirstie?